Ocrelizumab: Pharmacology

-Ocrelizumab is an immunosuppresive drug; it binds to CD20, which is selectively made and membrane expressed by B cells.
+Ocrelizumab is an immunosuppressive drug; it binds to CD20, which is selectively made and membrane expressed by B cells.
 When ocrelizumab binds to CD20 on B cells, these cells are deleted by antibody-dependent cell-mediated cytotoxicity and, to a lesser extent, complement-dependent cytotoxicity.

 Chemistry

 Ocrelizumab is a humanized monoclonal antibody that binds to a CD20 epitope that overlaps partially with the epitope to which rituximab binds.
 It has an immunoglobulin G1 with a variable region against human CD20, with a human-mouse monoclonal 2H7 γ1-chain, bound via disulfide links with human-mouse monoclonal 2H7 κ-chain in a dimer.